 In the past lady's bedstraw was dried and used to stuff mattresses as their scent acts as a flea repellant.
 Hedge bedstraw is also quaintly known as false baby's breath!

-June 2020, many flowers appeared earlier this year possibly due to the warmer than usual Spring.
-Early one sunny morning a rare sighting was made of a goatsbeard flower in full bloom.
+June 2020, as in May, many flowers appeared earlier this year.
+One sunny morning a rare sighting was made of a goatsbeard flower in full bloom.
 It is also known as 'Jack-(or John) go-to-bed-at-noon', as by late morning the flower has closed.

-Two new additions for this website have been found, a dark mullein and the common fragrant-orchid has re-appeared after been missing for several years.
+Two new additions for this website have been found, a dark mullein and the common fragrant-orchid has re-appeared after being missing for several years.

 Lady's or yellow bedstraw